 Depending on the religion and the personal preferences of the bereaved, a headstone can be an incredibly symbolic tribute to the deceased.
 As the final point of contact with the dearly departed, it can be a place of remembrance and peace to be visited and cherished.

 With that in mind, the process of choosing a headstone to commemorate a loved one’s life is an important one into which time and care should be placed.
-The costs of a headstone can also easily be overlooked when planning for a funeral, so it’s important to have a rough idea how much you would like to spend well in advance so that you don’t come up short when disaster strikes.
+Considering how much does a headstone cost can also easily be overlooked when planning for a funeral, so it’s important to have a rough idea how much you would like to spend well in advance so that you don’t come up short when disaster strikes.

 Types of headstones